at a Glance Investment

 longest in Indonesia, to serve wide body passenger and cargo aircraft

-with 20 flights daily to Jakarta, and 252 flights weekly to other
+with 20 flights daily to Jakarta, and around 252 flights weekly to other

-major cities in Indonesia.
+major cities in Indonesia depending upon the peak and off peak seasons.
 The terminal building has a total floor

 Telecommunication facilities are also of the highest standard with